DataDog/documentation/content/en/logs/workspace/_index.md

 {{< /callout >}}

 ## Overview
-During an incident investigation, you might need to run complex queries to analyze your logs.
-For example, you might need to combine attributes from multiple log sources or transform and manipulate log data.
-Use Logs Workspace to perform complex queries such as:
+During an incident investigation, you might need to run complex queries to analyze your logs, such as combining attributes from multiple log sources or transforming and manipulating log data.
+Use Logs Workspace for:

 - Correlating multiple data sources
 - Aggregating multiple levels of data